solidi/writing/31-deconstructing-my-reading-habits.md

 ![Part 7](images/31-07.png)

 As I noted in the diagram above, *100x posts* is a critical concept.
-By writing enough and receiving feedback will guide me to achieve the goal.
+Writing enough and receiving feedback will guide me to achieve the goal.
 The format will likely be essay-based — exploring *concepts* to a narrative arc.

 ## Conclusion

 Reading books has become a delightful process of learning and writing what is interesting in my own experience.
 After reading the article, *[How to Read Fewer Books](https://www.theschooloflife.com/thebookoflife/how-to-read-fewer-books/)*, I’m discovering my eventual goal in reading books.
 My approach is not rigorous.
 It is **constant and continuous**.
-The core parts of it are sourcing, consumption, and continue to improve *my meta reading machine*.
+The core parts of it are sourcing, consumption, and continuing to improve *my meta reading machine*.
 While I do not remember everything that I read — ideas, thoughts, and previous readings become unlocked in conversation.
 I experience Ralph Waldo Emerson’s quote:

 > I cannot remember the books I’ve read any more than the meals I have eaten; even so, they have made me.

 ![My current process in which I read and consume books.](images/31-08.png)

 My motivation to read is to gain a purposeful skillset to give back content in multiple synthesized forms — a creative exhaust.
-Your reasons may be very different than mine.
+Your reasons may be very different from mine.
 What works for you?

 ---